huberflores/GCMServer/README.md

 /etc/init.d/tomcat start
 ````

-Once online, you can register you device to the server.
+Once online, you can register your device in the server.
 Registration happens to

 ```xml
 http://ec2-xx-xxx-x-x.compute-1.amazonaws.com:8080/GCM-mavenized-server